simasgrilo/simasgrilo/README.md

 You can find more details about me [here](https://simasgrilo.github.io/)

-- 🔭 I’m currently working on maintaing some big legacy ABAP systems, as well as working on data governance solutions using ABAP CAP/BTP solutions.
+- 🔭 I’m currently working on maintaining and evolving some big legacy ABAP systems, as well as working on data governance solutions using ABAP CAP/BTP solutions, as well as implementing business solutions using integration suite tools and SAPUI5 apps.
 - 🌱 I’m currently deepening my knowledge of FastAPI by building a full-stack QR code generator.
 The fun part in this project is to read the specifications of the ISO similiar to when one needs to read RFC specs to implement parts of a system (e.g., RFC 1035 for a DNS or RFC 7519 for JWT definition)
 - 📫 How to reach me: over [LinkedIn](https://www.linkedin.com/in/simasgrilo/?locale=en_US) or directly via [e-mail](mailto:simasgrilo86@gmail.com)

+## Technologies and Tools

+### Languages:
+ABAP, CDS, Python, JavaScript, Java

+### Frameworks:
+SAPUI5, Flask, FastAPI, Django

+### Tools:
+SAP BTP, AWS, Docker, Git, GitHub, HANA, PostgreSQL, Figma

 <!--**Languages**: ABAP, CDS, Python, JavaScript, Java
 **Frameworks**: SAPUI5, Flask, FastAPI, Django